Judge Opts Not To Impose Gag Order In Trump Hush Money Case

 Supporters of Trump’s questioned the legality of imposing such an order on a candidate who is actively running for president.

-According to The Daily Wire, Mike Davis, the founder of the Article III Project, said gag orders “generally” protect the Sixth Amendment right of defendants to fair trials, but that does not preclude them from having rights.
+According to The Daily Wire, Mike Davis, the founder of the Article III Project, said gag orders “generally” protect the Sixth Amendment right of defendants to fair trials, but that does not preclude them from having First Amendment rights.

 “Ordering any defendant not to speak about his charges would almost certainly violate the First Amendment,” he added in a post to Twitter.
 “Telling a presidential candidate he cannot respond to allegations —including media leaks — in a political prosecution is un-American.”